lsm5/bindings-sample/BLOG.md

 seen in the examples below.

-1. Pull an image
+2. Pull an image

 Next, we will pull an image using the images.Pull() binding.
 This binding takes three arguments:
-1. The context variable created earlier: conn
+    - The context variable created earlier
-2. The image name: rawImage
+    - The image name
-3. Options for image pull: entities.ImagePullOptions{}
+    - Options for image pull

 Append the following lines to your main() function.
 ```golang